cloudflare/next-on-pages/README.md

 # ⚡▲ next-on-pages ▲⚡

-next-on-pages is a CLI tool that you can use to build and develop [Next.js](https://nextjs.org/) applications so that they can run on the [Cloudflare Pages](https://pages.cloudflare.com/) platform (and integrate with the various Cloudflare offerings such as KV stores, and Durable Objects).
+next-on-pages is a CLI tool that you can use to build and develop [Next.js](https://nextjs.org/) applications so that they can run on the [Cloudflare Pages](https://pages.cloudflare.com/) platform (and integrate with Cloudflare's various other product offerings such as KV, D1, R2 and Durable Objects).

-This tool is a best-effort library implemented by the Cloudflare team and the community since Vercel doesn't and likely won't support Next.js running on Cloudflare officially.
-As such most but not all Next.js features are yet supported, see the [Supported Versions and Features document](./docs/supported.md) for more details.
+This tool is a best-effort library implemented by the Cloudflare team and the community.
+As such, most, but not all, Next.js features are supported.
+See the [Supported Versions and Features document](./docs/supported.md) for more details.

 ## Quick Start